5hirish/quinine/README.md

 [![GitHub all releases](https://img.shields.io/github/downloads/5hirish/quinine/total)](https://github.com/5hirish/quinine/releases)
 [![YouTube Channel Views](https://img.shields.io/youtube/channel/views/UCjE3XF9nr_MagQ2L5nCW7NA?style=social)](https://www.youtube.com/channel/UCjE3XF9nr_MagQ2L5nCW7NA)

-> Quinine is the core library that powers Tonic, a feature-rich Flutter IDE designed to improve the development experience for Flutter developers.
-Quinine provides essential functionalities such as syntax highlighting, autocompletion, error checking, and code navigation, making it the backbone of Tonic.
+> Quinine is the core library that powers Tonic, a feature-rich low-code Flutter IDE designed to improve the development experience for Flutter developers.
+Quinine provides essential functionalities such as the low-code designer, syntax highlighting, autocompletion, error checking, and code navigation, making it the backbone of Tonic.

 *Quinine gets its name from the natural compound quinine, which has been historically used as a key ingredient in tonic water.
 In the 19th century, quinine was discovered to have antimalarial properties and was extracted from the bark of the cinchona tree.
 British officials stationed in India mixed quinine with sugar and water to make it more palatable, creating the first tonic water.
 Later, it became popular to mix tonic water with gin, giving birth to the classic gin and tonic cocktail.*